Elizabeth Gales, President

 Doug Mack, Vice President

 Doug is a freelance writer and also works at MacDonald & Mack Architects, a Minneapolis firm specializing in historic preservation projects.
 He is the author of Europe on Five Wrong Turns a Day, a travel memoir, as well as many articles and essays about travel, design, and other topics, for a wide range of local and national publications.
-In his spare time, Doug can usually be found running or biking along the Mississippi riverfront.
+In his spare time, Doug can usually be found running or biking along the lakes.

 Phillip Koski, Treasurer